Tsovinar1986/DE_Property_Crime/README.md

 3. pip install numpy
 4. pip install sqlalchemy
 5. pip install Nominatim
-Nominatim API be prepared to run on along ti,e on the part user_agent we can write any like it can be our names for example "Tsovinar"
+Nominatim API be prepared to run on along time on the part, user_agent we can write any like it can be our names for example "Tsovinar"
 Thats all the process for the ETL warhouse data engineering project.